-IEEE 802.1x

 IEEE 802.1x is an IEEE standard for port-based network admission control providing secure authentication of wired and wireless network devices.
-IEEE 802.1x is based on EAP (Extensible Authentication Protocol).

-To access a network protected by IEEE 802.1x, network devices must authenticate themselves.
-The authentication is performed by an authentication server, typically a RADIUS server (for example, FreeRADIUS and Microsoft Internet Authentication Server).

-IEEE 802.1AE MACsec

-IEEE 802.1AE MACsec is an IEEE standard for media access control (MAC) security that defines connectionless data confidentiality and integrity for media access independent protocols.

-Certificates

-When configured without a CA certificate, server certificate validation is disabled and the device tries to authenticate itself regardless of what network it is connected to.

-When using a certificate, in Axis' implementation, the device and the authentication server authenticate themselves with digital certificates using EAP-TLS (Extensible Authentication Protocol - Transport Layer Security).

-To allow the device to access a network protected through certificates, you must install a signed client certificate on the device.

-Authentication method: Select an EAP type used for authentication.

-Client certificate: Select a client certificate to use IEEE 802.1x.
-The authentication server uses the certificate to validate the client's identity.

-CA certificates: Select CA certificates to validate the authentication server's identity.
-When no certificate is selected, the device tries to authenticate itself regardless of what network it is connected to.

-EAP identity: Enter the user identity associated with the client certificate.

-EAPOL version: Select the EAPOL version that is used in the network switch.

-Use IEEE 802.1x: Select to use the IEEE 802.1x protocol.

-These settings are only available if you use IEEE 802.1x PEAP-MSCHAPv2 as the authentication method:
+IEEE 802.1x is based on EAP (Extensible Authentication Protocol).To access a network protected by IEEE 802.1x, network devices must authenticate themselves.
+The authentication is performed by an authentication server, typically a RADIUS server (for example, FreeRADIUS and Microsoft Internet Authentication Server).IEEE 802.1AE MACsec is an IEEE standard for media access control (MAC) security that defines connectionless data confidentiality and integrity for media access independent protocols.CertificatesWhen configured without a CA certificate, server certificate validation is disabled and the device tries to authenticate itself regardless of what network it is connected to.When using a certificate, in Axis' implementation, the device and the authentication server authenticate themselves with digital certificates using EAP-TLS (Extensible Authentication Protocol - Transport Layer Security).To allow the device to access a network protected through certificates, you must install a signed client certificate on the device.Authentication method: Select an EAP type used for authentication.Client certificate: Select a client certificate to use IEEE 802.1x.
+The authentication server uses the certificate to validate the client's identity.CA certificates: Select CA certificates to validate the authentication server's identity.
+When no certificate is selected, the device tries to authenticate itself regardless of what network it is connected to.EAP identity: Enter the user identity associated with the client certificate.EAPOL version: Select the EAPOL version that is used in the network switch.Use the authentication method:

-• Password: Enter the password for your user identity.

-- Peap version: Select the Peap version that is used in the network switch. - Label: Select 1 to use client EAP encryption; select 2 to use client PEAP encryption.
+- Password: Enter the password for your user identity. - Peap version: Select the Peap version that is used in the network switch. - Label: Select 1 to use client EAP encryption; select 2 to use client PEAP encryption.
 Select the Label that the network switch uses when using Peap version 1.